saiakarsh193/GenVox/dev_log.md

 - Added data splitting into training and validation inside `DatasetProcessor`.
 - Check `pin_memory=False` and `drop_last=True` along with `shuffle=True/False` in `torch.utils.data.DataLoader`.
 - Add collate function for DataLoader.

+### 12-04-23
+**{Akarsh}**
+- `torch.nn` vs `torch.nn.functional` ([src](https://discuss.pytorch.org/t/what-is-the-difference-between-torch-nn-and-torch-nn-functional/33597)).
+- `torch.utils.data.DataLoader` attributes: ([src](https://pytorch.org/docs/stable/data.html?highlight=dataloader#torch.utils.data.DataLoader))
+  - pin_memory (bool, optional) – If True, the data loader will copy Tensors into device/CUDA pinned memory before returning them.
+If your data elements are a custom type, or your collate_fn returns a batch that is a custom type, see the example below. (default: False)
+  - drop_last (bool, optional) – set to True to drop the last incomplete batch, if the dataset size is not divisible by the batch size.
+If False and the size of dataset is not divisible by the batch size, then the last batch will be smaller. (default: False)
+- Added `TextMelCollate()` for `torch.utils.data.DataLoader.collate_fn` in `Trainer`.